ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/how-to-1.md

 ![fig5](Figures/05.png)

 6. Click the *Create DynamoDB* table.
 This will open another tab, where you type *SensorReadings* for the Table name and *timestamp* for the partition key.
-Ensure to check Default settings, scroll down, and click the *Create table* button.
+Ensure to check *Default settings*, scroll down, and click the *Create table* button.
 Wait a few moments for the table to be created.
 Then, return to the *Create rule* view.

 ![fig6](Figures/06.png)